 - Back out of the sale if the mold problem is out of control.

 - Remediate the mold immediately if they plan to move in and stay safe.

 When buyers DO NOT conduct a mold inspection, they will likely:

-- Not find out about the mold until weeks or months after the purchase.
+- Not finding out about the mold until weeks or months after the purchase.